umbraco/UmbracoDocs/Fundamentals/Backoffice/Content-Templates/index.md

 ## Create - Method 1

-Select the 'Content' menu:
+Select a 'Content node' from the 'Content' menu:

 ![Content Menu](images/v8-01-Content-Menu.png)

-Then click the 'Actions' dropdown menu button and select the 'Create Content Template' menu item:
+Right-click the Content node and select the 'Create Content Template' option.
+Alternatively, select the 'Actions' dropdown of the content node and select the 'Create Content Template' option:

 ![Actions Button](images/v8-02-Actions-Menu.png)